Sepatu-Bot/RedDragonKernel_aio_otfp/README.md

-Daredevil Kernel for Lenovo A7000-a
+Venom kernel for Lenovo A7000-a
 ==============

 Basic   | Spec Sheet